What is a personal loan?

 Will personal loans affect my credit score?

-Initially, applying for a new loan could drop your score a few points because a lender will do a hard pull on your credit.
-However, this is temporary, and your score should increase if you make payments on time.
+Initially, applying for a personal loan could affect your score by a few points because a lender will do a hard pull on your credit.
+However, this drop is temporary, and your score should increase if you make payments on time.
 If you use a personal loan to consolidate credit card debt, you might notice a greater increase since your credit utilization rate (how much you owe on cards versus your overall credit limit) will decrease.

 What is the best reason to put when applying for a personal loan?

-One of the most common reasons for a personal loan is debt consolidation.
-However, there is no need to be misleading when applying for your personal loan.
-Many lenders encourage loan usage for weddings, vacations and even boat or motorcycle purchases.
+One of the most common reasons to put down when applying for a personal loan is debt consolidation.
+However, don’t be misleading when applying for your personal loan, and be mindful of your lender’s restrictions, if any.

 Bottom line